jeremy-sylvis/Cups-Dymo-LabelWriter450/README.md

 docker ps
 ```

-## Continuous Integration Pipelines
+## Build and Deploy

 Within this repository, there are two workflows:

-- Static Analysis: This performs Linting on all the main filetypes of this repository such as Dockerfiles, Markdown files and Shell Scripts.
+- [Static Analysis.yaml](.github/workflows/Static%20Analysis.yaml): This performs Linting on all the main filetypes of this repository such as Dockerfiles, Markdown files and Shell Scripts.

-- Build: This performs the building of the Docker Image ensuring that it can be built.
-This is done using a Self-hosted GitHub Runner.
+- [ci.yaml](.github/workflows/ci.yaml): Builds the container image for arm64 and amd64 hosts then pushes it to Docker Hub.

 ## Useful Links